particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 <sup>1</sup>It is expected that the 6.4.2 will be declared LTS.

 **Devices that must stay on 2.x LTS**

+Note: Device OS 2.3.1 was released in November 2022, and therefore it is out of the support period.

 | **Platform** | **Models** | **Current LTS** | **Minimum Version** |
 | --- | --- | --- | --- |